Sciatica: A “Pain in the Butt” and Leg

 Craig W. Brue, D.C.

-Sciatica is often associated with pain, numbness, tingling and aching in the lower back, hip, buttock, leg, calf and foot.
+Sciatica is often associated with pain, numbness, tingling, and aching in the lower back, hip, buttock, thigh, calf, and foot.
 The sciatic nerve is the longest and largest of all the body’s nerves, running from the lower back (the fourth and fifth lumbar vertebrae), through the buttocks and down the back of the leg.
-The sciatic nerve controls the muscles of the legs and provides sensation to the legs and feet.
+The sciatic nerve controls the muscles and sensation of the legs and feet.

 What causes sciatica?